July 2015 Ian Chiu

 |Warranty:||5 years||5 years||Lifetime||Lifetime||5 years|

 During our large file (a single 4.7GB MKV) transfer tests, the Ultra Fit managed to maintain an average speed of 135.75MB/s and 31.77MB/s during read and write tests respectively.
 It bested the competition in all read tests by a large margin while it was only outpaced by Verbatim in write which posted 35.3MB/s.
 Both Sandisk and Kingston did reach their claimed speeds.
 The other three manufacturers, however, don’t advertise their speeds so your mileage may vary.
 In another test which involved copying back and forth 4.7GB JPEGs (most being between 4 and 8MB), the Sandisk outperformed all others with the exception of Verbatim, whose write speed was about ahead by about 5MB/s.
-Neither write nor read speed was close to its much faster sibling but surely you know you are trading speed for size.
+Neither write nor read speed was close to its much faster sibling or any other full-sized USB 3.0 flash drives for that matter but surely you know you are trading speed for size.
 Note these two tests were selected to reveal the drives’ USB 3.0 performance because we felt most people would rely on a mini drive primarily as intermediary or secondary storage for media data.
 Applications require efficient random access which these drives – without a decent controller – wouldn’t do a good job at.
 Lastly, all drives were re-formatted into exFAT for the 4GB file transfer benchmark.

 The Sandisk sports a minimalist design with a length of only 19.1mm while still able to accommodate a tiny LED activity light.
 Its size is fairly close to Logitech’s nano Unifying receiver if you have one available.
 When plugged, the Ultra Fit only protrudes just 8mm from the edge of a laptop, and its curved shape also makes it easy to unplug despite its diminutive size.